 Sociology Course Offerings

-201 Principles of Sociology (3) F, S, SU.
+201 Introduction to Sociology (3) F, S, SU.
 Introduction to the concepts and methods of sociology.
 Investigation of socialization, group processes, social institutions, and social change.

-205 Marriage and Family Relations (3) Gender roles, stages of committed relationships, power and conflict in family life, work and family roles, parenting, divorce and remarriage.
+205 Interpersonal Relationships and Family Life (3) Gender roles, stages of committed relationships, power and conflict in family life, work and family roles, parenting, divorce and remarriage.

 301 Sociological Focus (3) (Prerequisite: 201 or permission of department) In-depth study of one sociological subject emphasizing interpretations, methodologies, and relevant applications to contemporary society.
 May be taken twice for academic credit with departmental approval.

-302 Methods of Sociology (3) (Prerequisite: 201 and declared sociology major or permission of department) F, S. Introduction to understanding how research methods help us answer important social questions, appreciating why our limited perceptions of social processes can be wrong, and acquiring critical skills necessary for evaluating research and communicating it to others; emphasis on the advantages and limitations of different data collection strategies.
+302 Social Research Methods (3) (Prerequisite: 201 and declared sociology major or permission of department) F, S. Introduction to understanding how research methods help us answer important social questions, appreciating why our limited perceptions of social processes can be wrong, and acquiring critical skills necessary for evaluating research and communicating it to others; emphasis on the advantages and limitations of different data collection strategies.

 303 Social Statistics and Data Analysis (3) (Prerequisite: 201, Mathematics 134, and declared sociology major, or permission of department) F, S. Introduction to statistical concepts; determining levels of measurement; calculating and interpreting descriptive and inferential statistics, including z-scores and confidence intervals; conducting hypothesis tests; determining associations between variables; regression and correlation analysis; data analysis using SPSS.